 Camp Director Patrick Ferdinand

-Patrick is the Head Varsity Girls Coach at Watertown High School and the ASA Hoops Massachusetts Wildcats Girls Program Director.
+Patrick is the ASA Wildcats Head Coach, ASA Hoops Wildcats Girls Program Director, and the Head Varsity Girls Coach at Watertown High School.
 Prior to his position at Watertown High School, Patrick coached at the Cambridge School of Weston and Regis College.View Patrick Ferdinand's Bio ⟩